pymupdf/PyMuPDF-Optional-Material/docs/rect.rst

    .. method:: intersects(r)

       Checks whether the rectangle and ``r`` (a ``Rect`` or :ref:`IRect`) have a non-empty rectangle in common.
 This will always be ``False`` if either is infinite or empty.

       :arg r: the rectangle to check.
       :type r: :ref:`IRect` or :ref:`Rect`

       :rtype: bool

+   .. method:: norm()

+      .. versionadded:: 1.16.0 Return the Euclidean norm of the rectangle as a vector.
+For rectangles, this is different from ``abs()``, which returns the rectangle area!

    .. method:: normalize()